 - Benefits for your family if you die after 1 year of service.

 - The right to borrow from your TRS account.

 - The right to participate in the TRS tax-deferred annuity program.

 - A pension check every month.

-- Medical, dental and optical benefits to protect your family.
+- Medical, dental and optical benefits to protect your family, for most retirees.

 - If you choose, optional benefits to protect your family after your death.

 And from the Social Security system — to which you belong automatically — you get:

 - Social Security payments to eligible dependents after you die.